DAXPY

 The variables declared by the preceding code (init, ma, and fin) are never used.
 They exist only for the side effects induced by instantiating a flaxpy::control::action.

-The initialize_action action uses a coloring slot to initialize the topology slot defined above in Control model, allocating memory for the dist_vector specialization.
+The initialize_action action uses the slot and color function defined above in Data structures to allocate memory for the dist_vector specialization.
 Once this memory is allocated, the action launches an initialize_vectors_task task, granting each constituent point task access to a subset of X and Y via the x_field and y_field fields declared in Data structures.

 void